 If you have previously spent time abroad as a scholar from another opportunity, lived abroad, or hold dual citizenship, it may lower the odds of being considered once you apply.
 Fulbright wants American scholars to go abroad and learn as much as possible from other cultures and spread ideals of American education and interest.
 Keep this in mind before applying.

 Once you have determined your eligibility, you'll need to begin the application process.
 You should apply via your campus Fulbright representative for students working on their undergrad or graduate degree.
-Be aware of when you want to take on the scholarship ahead of time, as you may have to wait.
 Contact your alma mater if you're a scholar with a graduate degree.

 You will, at some point, have to pick out your favored Fulbright scholarship type, as they are several.
 See the section titled "Types of Fulbright Scholarships" for more information.
 Make sure also to have your host country in mind ahead of time.
 Use your undergrad time wisely and learn the language you'll need abroad.
 With that in mind, you're ready to fill out the application.